KawaiiFiveO/RPi-V1-Dashcam/README.md

 python main.py
 ```

 You can configure settings such as recording duration and camera orientation in `config.py`.
+Note that you must copy `config.example` to `config.py` to prevent your settings from being overwritten by `git pull`.

 If you want it to run automatically on boot, setup the service: